So Cute: Salim Khan Gives Baby Ahil A Piggyback Ride & Is Assisted By Salman Khan

 The Apple Of Our Eyes

 Aayush Sharma and Arpita Khan's son Ahil is as cute as a button and we hope to see more and more videos and pictures of the young lad.
-Thanks to Arpita for sharing his pictures on regular intervals.
+Thanks to Arpita for sharing his pictures at regular intervals.

 Most Read: Shahrukh & Salman Khan To Appear In Koffee With Karan Final Episode Of Season 6?
 Read Details